 Cape Cod Lighthouse Charter School is a regional, commonwealth charter school serving all of Cape Cod.
 It is a middle school offering grades six, seven, and eight.
 Students range in age from ten to fourteen.
 Current enrollment is 180 students, the maximum that currently available space will allow.
-As soon as additional space becomes available, the school plans to increase enrollment to 216 and then potentially to 240 by adding another full class to each of the sixth, seventh, and eighth grades.
+As space becomes available this summer, the school will increase enrollment to 196 in September and then to 204 by reducing class size to 17 students but adding another full class to each of the sixth, seventh, and eighth grades.
 The school's charter allows up to 400 students in order to allow for the eventual consideration of a high school level.